 The information sharing framework outlined above is necessarily broad in scope.
-It engages with a person's right to privacy and reputation due to the sensitive and confidential nature of the information required to properly risk assess a person, and the requirement to disclose this information to other prescribed entities.
-The expanded information sharing framework requires a person to self-disclose information when seeking work (i.e. by lodging an application), as well as requiring information received by public entities to be shared with other prescribed entities.
+It engages a person's right to privacy and reputation due to the sensitive and confidential nature of the information required to properly risk assess a person, and the ability to obtain and disclose this information to other prescribed entities.
+The expanded information sharing framework requires a person to self-disclose certain assessable information when seeking a clearance to work (as part of the application form), as well as consenting to the retrieval and sharing of information between certain public entities.